If you are looking to travel from Ipoh to Langkawi by train, there are a few ways you can go about planning your journey.

 From here you can catch a cheap and regular local bus to the ferry terminal at Kuala Kedah which is approximately 15 kilometres away.

 Ferries from Kuala Kedah leave every hour or so from 7 in the morning until 7 in the evening.

 It is advisable to book your train tickets are far in advance as possible.

-You can buy your tickets from any KTMB Intercity station, or :
+You can buy your tickets from any KTMB mainline station, or :

-The only advantage to doing this is that ferries from Kuala Perlis to Langkawi island are slightly cheaper, plus it is slightly quicker, as it is the shortest distance of any of the ports on the mainland to the island.
+The only advantage to doing this is that ferries from Kuala Perlis to Langkawi island are slightly cheaper, depart more often, plus it is slightly quicker, as it is the shortest distance of any of the ports on the mainland to the island.

-However, getting from the train station to the ferry port will be more expensive as it is further away from the port and there are very few buses that can take you there go via Kangar Bus Terminal (Bukit Lagi), then you change buses at Kangar to Kuala Perlis (so it is a much longer journey compared to travelling by taxi).
+However, getting from the Arau train station to the ferry port at Kuala Perlis will be more expensive as it is further away from the port and the only buses that can take you there go via Kangar Bus Terminal (Bukit Lagi), then you change buses at Kangar to Kuala Perlis (so it is a much longer journey compared to travelling by taxi).

 If you are on a tour of Malaysia, the most popular place to stop off at if you are heading north from Ipoh, is the UNESCO World Heritage City of George Town on Penang Island.

 You can get to Penang easily from Ipoh by either train or bus.